Mitral valve regurgitation care at Mayo Clinic

 A team of cardiologists and cardiac surgeons work together at Mayo Clinic.

 Experience.
-Mayo Clinic doctors trained in heart and blood vessel conditions (cardiologists) and heart and blood vessel surgery (cardiovascular surgeons) have experience in evaluating and treating people with mitral valve regurgitation and other types of heart valve disease.
+Mayo Clinic doctors, cardiologists, and cardiovascular surgeons have experience and expertise in evaluating and treating people with mitral valve regurgitation and other types of heart valve disease.

 Doctors in the Valvular Heart Disease Clinic have extensive experience treating people with mitral valve regurgitation and other heart valve diseases.

 Treatment expertise.
-Mayo doctors and surgeons have expertise treating mitral valve regurgitation with procedures including mitral valve repair, mitral valve replacement and other types of heart valve surgery.
-Doctors and surgeons at Mayo Clinic's campus in Rochester, Minnesota, have experience treating children with mitral valve regurgitation and other heart conditions.
+Mayo doctors and surgeons have experience and expertise treating mitral valve regurgitation with mitral valve repair and mitral valve replacement and other types of heart valve surgery.
+Pediatric cardiologists and cardiovascular surgeons at Mayo Clinic's campus in Minnesota have experience treating children with mitral valve regurgitation and other heart conditions.

 Locations, travel and lodging